little-buddy/react-native-mr-pullrefresh/README.md

 react-native pull refresh on iOS, Android and Web

-It relies on `react-native-gesture-handler` and `react-native-reanimated`

-so please install them before you use this package

 ## 💪🏻 Support
 | Platform |             |
 | -------- | ----------- |